minus5/examples-services/slides.md

 ### Written in Go

 If you do take a look at the examples (later) you will find that they are written in Go.
 Go is the language we use for, well more than 90% of services in our backend.
-We have been using is since the very beginnings, like X years ago, and we have found it to be very appripriate for backend tasks.
+We have been using it since the very beginnings, like X years ago, and we have found it to be very appropriate for backend tasks.
 Also, somehow plenty of other tools that we use have also been written in Go.
 It always depends on the context of course but for us at this moment Go is the "way to go".

 # Microservices